Guidelines on Faculty Buy-outs and Top-offs

 - A course buy-out cannot be used in conjunction with an appointment to research leave such as a Sesqui and Endowed Chair leave, or educational leave, administrative leave, and leave without pay.

-Semester or Full-year Buyouts and Top-offs
+Semester or Full Year Buyouts

-The price of a buyout for an academic year or one semester is 100% of the salary plus fringe for that period.
+The price of a full buyout for an academic year or one semester is 100% of the salary plus fringe for that period.
 In this case, the buyout is considered to excuse the faculty member not only from teaching but also from service for the period of the buyout, and residence at the University of Virginia is not required.

-- The grant must also be competitive, well-known for the rigor of its selection process, and have a tradition of awarding grants to excellent scholars sufficient to ensure that the faculty member’s receipt of this award will bring significant prestige to the College.
+- The grant or fellowship must also be competitive, well-known for the rigor of its selection process, and have a tradition of awarding grants to excellent scholars sufficient to ensure that the faculty member’s receipt of this award will bring significant prestige to the College.